spencll/hobby-finder/README.md

 Online
 1. User adds hotspot to hobby and designated public location to meet up.
 Attached to location is available day/times.
 2. Other users can query by hobby, state, and available day/times.
 3. Having other user select day/time sends notification to original user to either accept/reject.
-Can have multiple users join same day/time.
+Can have multiple users join same day/time if specified.
 4. If original user accepts, original user sends identifiers (clothing, car color, seating location, username).
-No links or number allowed.
+No links or number allowed to prevent phishing/spam.

 Offline
 1. Meet at designated place day/time.
 Recommend to plan for no shows.